puppetlabs-toy-chest/libral/doc/invoke-simple.md

 be able to describe itself and list all resources of a certain kind.
 In addition, it may be able to find a resoure by name, or update a resource.

-**FIXME**: to make discovery simpler/unambiguous, we want scripts to be called `script.prov`, i.e. have a `.prov` extension.
-They also must be executable.

 When a `simple` script is invoked, it receives a number of key/value pairs as command line arguments, i.e. if the script is called `script.prov`, `libral` will invoke it as